visheshd/claude-devcontainer/docs/MIGRATION_GUIDE.md

 # Claude DevContainer Migration Guide

+⚠️ **BREAKING CHANGE**: The legacy `claude-docker` setup has been completely removed and no longer works.
+This migration is **mandatory** to continue using the project.

-This guide helps you migrate from the monolithic `claude-docker` setup to the new DevContainer-based ecosystem.
+This guide helps you migrate from the removed `claude-docker` setup to the DevContainer-based ecosystem.

 ## Overview

+🚨 **Important**: The old system has been completely removed.
+You cannot continue using the old setup.

-The new DevContainer approach provides:
+The DevContainer approach provides:

 ✅ **Eliminated Complexity**: Removes ~300 lines of git worktree detection code
 ✅ **Native IDE Integration**: Works seamlessly with VS Code, Cursor, and compatible editors
 ✅ **Stack Optimization**: Dedicated containers for Python ML, Rust Tauri, Next.js
 ✅ **Isolated Environments**: No conflicts between different tech stacks
 ✅ **Preserved Functionality**: All MCP servers and SSH host builds maintained
+✅ **Automated Worktrees**: New git wrapper system handles worktree operations ✅ **Cross-Platform**: Fixed Apple Silicon/Rosetta compatibility issues

 ## Quick Migration